European Studies Major

 The European Studies curriculum is designed to enable all graduates to acquire the following conceptual- and skills-based student outcomes:

-- understand the complexity of current European affairs and acquire analytical skills to examine them from an interdisciplinary perspective;
+- understand the complexity of current European affairs and acquire analytical skills to examine these from an interdisciplinary perspective;

 - master the conceptual framework necessary for analyzing government affairs, electoral systems, party politics, public policies, and political culture across Europe;